 Authentication with most OAuth 2.0 flows starts when users are pressing the Login button in the client app.

-Postman will act as a native client application to acquire an access token from the backend.
+Postman will act as a native client acquiring an access token from the RESTful Application created with Code On Time.

 Developers will need to know the details of the client application registration and OAuth 2.0 API endpoints.